chrisUsick/workflow-test/README.md

 This website is a framework-less Content Management System (CMS) implemented in PHP.

-My goal was to create a CMS that can be understood by a novice programmer using [php.net](http://php.net) as their only resource.
+My goal was to create a CMS that can be understood by novice programmers using [php.net](http://php.net) as their only resource.

 ## Directory Structure